-Spendthrift trusts are usually made by a grantor who wants to leave property to a beneficiary but is worried that the beneficiary won't use the property wisely or that he or she might get into trouble with creditors.
+Spendthrift trusts are usually made by a grantor who wants to leave property to a beneficiary but is worried that the beneficiary won't use the property wisely or might get into trouble with creditors.
 A spendthrift trust ensures that some trust property can be made available to the beneficiary, without the possibility that the beneficiary could squander it all at once.

 Terminology: